 The ‘science’ of psychiatry, at least taught in medical school, has little to do with science, more about the opinions.
-Diagnostic and Statistical Manual of Psychiatric Disorder is THE Bible for this profession.
-A psychiatrist, or a psychologist, examines the patients, grades the symptoms, goes to the THE Bible, and fits his patient with a proper diagnosis.
+The Diagnostic and Statistical Manual of Psychiatric Disorder is THE Bible for this profession.
+A psychiatrist, or a psychologist, examines the patients, grades the symptoms, goes to THE Bible, and fits his patient with a proper diagnosis.
 Like buying a suit over the internet.
 There are criteria and how many points one has to gather to be qualified for a particular diagnosis.
 Then a psychiatrist comes up with the treatment.
 If the results of therapy are acceptable––you are lucky.
 If not––well, back to the Bible.
-Not even mentioning the fact that frequently the side effects of psychotropic drugs are worse that the disease itself.
+Not even mentioning the fact that frequently the side effects of psychotropic drugs are worse than the disease itself.
 That brings up the compliance issues and the circle is closed.
 The notorious shortage of facilities magnifies the problem.
 Finally, poor reimbursement, spotty acceptance of patients by the professionals, and subsequently long waits for the visit, give patients spotty, inadequate and pseudo-scientific care.

 Pseudo-science?
 The specialty which gets a Nobel Prize for dehumanizing procedure (Moniz, 1935), still accepts insulin shocks and electrical shocks, has no rights to be accepted as legitimate.

-So, if we don’t know how the brain works, how could be even start thinking about more complex issues like treatment of psychiatric disorders?
-With all due respect to many researchers working on human brain, the treatment so far reminds me of fixing sophisticated organ with a baseball bat.
+So, if we don’t know how the brain works, how could be even start thinking about more complex issues like the treatment of psychiatric disorders?
+With all due respect to many researchers working on the human brain, the treatment so far reminds me of fixing a sophisticated organ with a baseball bat.